wp-plugins/dynamic-content-gallery-plugin/README.txt

 4. In order to reduce loading time it is recommended to match your image dimensions to the visible dimensions of the gallery and optimise the filesize in your image editor.

+5. To benefit from the new Auto Image Management options your theme needs to support Wp's Post Thumbnails feature, introduced in WP 2.9.
+See this [FAQ] (http://www.studiograsshopper.ch/dynamic-content-gallery/documentation/#faq_32) for how to add Post Thumbnails support to your theme.

 If you find any bugs, or have suggestions for future features, please leave a message on the [Support Forum](http://www.studiograsshopper.ch/forum/).

 **Acknowledgements**

-The Dynamic Content Gallery plugin uses the mootools SmoothGallery script developed by Jonathan Shemoul of JonDesigns.net, and a modified version of the jQuery Galleryview script developed by Jack Anderson, and was forked from the original Featured Content Gallery v1.0 developed by Jason Schuller.
-Grateful acknowledgements to Jonathan, Jack and Jason.
+The Dynamic Content Gallery plugin uses the mootools SmoothGallery script developed by Jonathan Shemoul of JonDesigns.net, and a custom jQuery script developed by developed by Maxim Palianytsia, and was forked from the original Featured Content Gallery v1.0 developed by Jason Schuller.
+Grateful acknowledgements to Jonathan, Maxim and Jason.

+Many thanks and props to [Benjamin Mueller](http://inkblought.com/) for contributing code for the Custom Post Type integration into the DCG.

 == Screenshots ==